-The report of the Committee on Government until the N.R.C. meets.
+The report of the Committee on Methods of Native Tax Collection has been kept back by the Government until the N.R.C. meets.
 We understand that it makes recommendations along the lines of the Resolutions passed by the N.R.C.